ssec-jhu/evolver-ng/docs/source/installation.rst

 ------

-This guide is for installing the server on the Raspberry Pi mounted within the eVolver hardware platform connected via serial to the physical hardware (see :doc:`quick-start` for running the server locally with dummy hardware).
+This guide is for installing the server on the Raspberry Pi mounted within the eVOLVER hardware platform connected via serial to the physical hardware (see :doc:`quick-start` for running the server locally with dummy hardware).

 Requirements